weberon/openproject-cytoscape/README.md

   - shape is determined by work package Type
   - color is determined by Status
   - size is determined by Spent time
+  - hover on node to see details
+  - click on node to open the workpackage in OpenProject
 - Edge
   - color and style are determined by "Parent, Child" or otherwise
+  - hover on edge to see the edge Type

 ### Screenshot